prashantsingh20/Personal-Portfolio-Website/README.md

 <!-- PROJECT LOGO -->
 <br />

-  <h3 align="center">This Website Using Html, Css and JavaScript, With a beautiful user interface.
-It contains a Header, Home, About, Hobbies, Skills, prject and Contact...</h3>
+####This Website Using Html, Css and JavaScript, With a beautiful user interface.
+It contains a Header, Home, About, Hobbies, Skills, prject and Contact..

     <a href="https://github.com/prashantsingh20/Personal-Portfolio-Website"><strong>Explore the docs »</strong></a>
     <br />